jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 # Timeseries 1

 ## Summary
-This course presents a comprehensive treatment of timeseries data suitable for first- and second-year graduate students in Bioinformatics and Data Sciences.
+This course presents a comprehensive treatment of timeseries data suitable for first- and second-year graduate students in Clinical Bioinformatics and Data Sciences.
 The course is arranged as 12 weeks of lectures (2h/week) with 8 weekly homework problem sets.
 Two mid-semester projects will help students develop practical programming skills necessary for accessing and analyzing publicly-available data.
 The course closes with a machine learning competition focused on identification and annotation of freezing of gait episodes in kinematic data of patients with Parkinson's disease.